 Emoji in Mobile Apps

 In our debut game, Emoji Riddles™, relies on a number of different aspects of emoji to make each riddle decipherable.
 As shown to the right, in the the how to play screen, the illustration of the emoji matters for brainstorming the underlying words in the riddle.
 If the emoji illustrations are not consistent from player to player, some players could suffer a poor experience and have lower overall engagement.
-This post seeks to help developers understand key difference when relying on the system default emoji for use in a mobile application.
+This post seeks to help developers understand key differences when relying on the system default emoji for use in a mobile application.

 The full emoji list currently shows over 2000 emoji with twelve different organizations, such as Google, Facebook, and Twitter, creating their own illustrations for each code point.
 Everything would be great if all devices contained all the emoji as soon as they are published to the specification, but that is hardly the case today.
 Instead, emoji are bundled with mobile operating system releases and thus if a device loses support users are stuck with the emoji available only in that version.
 If an app shows an emoji that is not available on that operating system a dreaded empty box or box with an X in it, which we learned quickly during test!